Ōshio Kenji

-Ōshio Kenji (born 4 January 1948 as Kenji Hatano) is a former sumo wrestler from Kitakyushu, Japan.
+Ōshio Kenji (born Kenji Hatano; 4 January 1948 – 25 May 2024) was a Japanese sumo wrestler from Kitakyushu.
 His highest rank was komusubi.
-His career lasted twenty six years, from 1962 until 1988, and he holds the record for the most bouts contested in professional sumo.
+His career lasted twenty-six years, from 1962 until 1988, and he holds the record for the most bouts contested in professional sumo.
 After his retirement at the age of 40 he became an elder of the Japan Sumo Association and set up Shikihide stable in 1992.
 He left the Sumo Association upon turning 65 in 2013.
+He died in 2024.

 Career

-He was born in Yahata Higashi ward.
+Ōshio Kenji was born in Yahata Higashi ward.
 He made his professional debut in January 1962 at the age of just 14, joining Tokitsukaze stable.
-During his first year he also attended Ryogoku Junir High school to complete his compulsory education.
+During his first year he also attended Ryogoku Junior High School to complete his compulsory education.
 His first stablemaster was the former yokozuna Futabayama.
 He initially fought under his own surname, Hatano, before adopting the shikona of Ōshio in 1969.

 He reached the second highest jūryō division in November 1969 and was promoted to the top makuuchi division for the first time in September 1971.
 He reached his top rank of komusubi in January 1978, but held it for only one tournament.
 In the May 1978 tournament he defeated Wajima on the opening day, his first ever victory over a yokozuna.
 He was to earn two more kinboshi in September 1982 and January 1983, at the age of 35.
 He also earned two special prizes, for Technique and Fighting Spirit.